 E-commerce in Spain

-Spanish consumers have discovered online shopping and are rapidly catching up, although the number of providers is still low relative to countries such as the Netherlands and Germany.
-Together with Germany and France, Spain makes up the top three largest online markets in the EU, so now is the time to get in.
-In this article, you will find out everything you need to know about setting up an online shop in Spain.
+Spanish consumers discovered online shopping later than other EU consumers.
+They are rapidly catching up and buying products from foreign online shops.
+The number of providers is still low compared to countries such as the Netherlands and Germany.
+Together with Germany and France, Spain makes up the top 3 largest online markets in the EU, so now is the time to get in.
+You can sell your products to Spanish consumers through an online marketplace, or by setting up your own Spanish language website.

 The market